EasyGnuPG/pgpg-ds/README.md

-# Container for developing and testing EGPG
+# Container for developing and testing PGPG

 ## Installation